Under the Data Protection Act 2018 (GDPR), living individuals are entitled to seek access to their own medical records.

 How do I access my medical records?

-Formal applications for access must be in writing.
+Formal applications for access can be made verbally or in writing.
 Please hand in your request to the receptionist for the attention of the practice manager.

 How long will it take?